microsoft/vcpkg-docs/vcpkg/users/triplets.md

 This field is optional.

-This is necessary in scenarios where additional files modify the package contents and should be included in the ABI hash calculation, for example:
+Declare any files that affect the contents of a package and should be factored into the calculation of the ABI hash.
+For example:

 * Files that are included (via `include(filepath)`) in custom triplets and toolchains.
 * Files that are defined in `VCPKG_MESON_(NATIVE|CROSS)_FILE_<CONFIG>`